 - All other values: Unlimited length

-Property Type Valid values LabelName String This property specifies the name of the retention label.
-Comment String Use this property to add a description about the retention label for admins.
+Property Type Required Valid values LabelName String Yes This property specifies the name of the retention label and must be unique in your tenant.
+Comment String No Use this property to add a description about the retention label for admins.
 This description appears only to admins who manage the retention label in the compliance center.
-Notes String Use this property to add a description about the retention label for users.
+Notes String No Use this property to add a description about the retention label for users.
 This description appears when users hover over the label in apps like Outlook, SharePoint, and OneDrive.
 If you leave this property blank, a default description is displayed, which explains the label's retention settings.
-IsRecordLabel String This property specifies whether the label marks the content as a record.
+IsRecordLabel String No, unless Regulatory is TRUE This property specifies whether the label marks the content as a record.
 Valid values are:

 TRUE: The label marks the item as a record and as a result, the item can't be deleted.
 FALSE: The label doesn't mark the content as a record.
 This is the default value.

-RetentionAction String This property specifies what action to take after the value specified by the RetentionDuration property expires.
+RetentionAction String No, unless RetentionDuration, RetentionType, or ReviewerEmail are specified This property specifies what action to take after the value specified by the RetentionDuration property (if specified) expires.
 Valid values are:

 Delete: Items older than the value specified by the RetentionDuration property are deleted.Keep: Retain items for the duration specified by the RetentionDuration property and then do nothing when the duration period expires.